lodauria/Individual_Assignments/stm32_f103rey/README.md

 ### Setup the remaining M3 sensor nodes:
 #### Makefile adjustments

 Make sure to modify `Makefile` with the correct path of the RIOT folder.
-If needed you can also modify the `DEFUALT_CHANNEL` used by the 802.15.4 mesh network accordingly to the one choosed when compiling the bored router program.
+If needed you can also modify the `DEFUALT_CHANNEL` used by the 802.15.4 mesh network accordingly to the one chosen when compiling the bored router program.

 #### Compile and upload software

 In the project directory compile the code for each of the ARM Cortex M3 boards used as sensors with the command

-    make NODE_ID=<XX> SERVER_ADDRESS=<A8_M3 node address>
+    make NODE_ID=<XX> SERVER_ADDR=<A8-M3 node address>

 Make sure to use a different node ID numbers for each of the sensor nodes.
 Use numbers from 1 to 100.
 The server address is the global IPv6 address of the A8-M3 node used to run the Mosquitto RSMB broker.